Dorothea Gravina: Personal life

 Briggsie became Countess Gravina in 1933 when she married the Count Gilberto Gravina (1890-1972), by then a widower, in Buckingham on 16 September 1933.

-After the marriage, they lived at Merano in the Italian Tyrol and she climbed and skied in the Alps with an uncle Binnie Briggs, who was a founding member of the Alpine Ski Club, and her husband.
-They had three children, including Christopher, later Count Gravina, and Michael who also took up climbing and was part of the team which made the first ascent of Pumasillo in 1957.
+After the marriage, they lived at Merano in the Italian Tyrol and she climbed and skied in the Alps with her husband, and an uncle, Binnie Briggs, who was a founding member of the Alpine Ski Club.
+She and her husband had three children, including Christopher, later Count Gravina, and Michael who also took up climbing and was part of the team which made the first ascent of Pumasillo in 1957.

 Her mother-in-law, Blandine Gravina a predecessor as Countess Gravina, was the daughter of the celebrated conductor Hans von Bülow and his wife Cosima (later the mistress, then the wife, of the composer Richard Wagner).

-At the outbreak of war, Briggsie, a Briton in enemy territory, made her way with her sons to England, where she lived in a caravan on a farm, and got a job delivering milk door-to-door to keep herself and her small sons.
+At the outbreak of the Second World War, Briggsie, a Briton in enemy territory, made her way with her sons to England, where she lived in a caravan on a farm, and got a job delivering milk door-to-door to keep herself and her small sons.
 She never saw her husband again, but at the time of his death she was living in Frittenden, Cranbrook, Kent and she attended his funeral with the youngest son Michael.

-Briggsie was a long-term member of the Girl Guide movement, with roles including division commissioner for Kent.
+Briggsie was a long-term member of the Girl Guide movement, with roles including division commissioner for Kent, and was a friend of Lady Baden-Powell, the World Chief Guide.
 In 1963 she was President of the Pinnacle Club.